-Karisimbi is the highest of the eight the Virunga mountains range.
+Karisimbi is the highest of the eight Virunga mountain ranges.
 Hiking this volcano mountain would take a 2-day trek.
-Karisimbi is flanked by Mikeno to the north, Bisoke to the east, and Nyiragongo to the west, on the other side of the Rift Valley.
+Karisimbi is flanked by Mikeno to the north, Bisoke to the east, and Nyiragongo on the other side of the Rift Valley.
 Karisimbi is the 11th highest mountain in Africa.
 The name Karisimbi comes from a Kinyarwanda word, ‘amasimbi,’ which means snow.
 During the dry season in June, July, and August, snow appears on the volcano’s top.

 Mt.
 Visoke 3,711 m (12,175 ft)

-Experienced hikers can get to the top of this mountain in less than 3 hours or even less and return to the base in about an hour.
+Experienced hikers can get to the top in less than 3 hours and return to the base in about an hour.
 At the summit, you will enjoy scenic views of the crater lake and the peak of Mount Mikeno in DRC.
-You may trek on an easier and shorter route from Lake Ngezi Trek, a crater lake between Gahinga and Visoke.
+You may trek on a more effortless and shorter route from Lake Ngezi Trek, a crater lake between Gahinga and Visoke.

 Request a quote

 Explore your options, request for a quick quote